 Devon Bat Group is one of a network of bat groups in the UK.
 The group was formed in 1984 by a group of people concerned about the decline of British bats.
-Our county is of special importance as it supports most of the British bat species and our members work to maintain this status and increase our knowledge about bats.
+Our county is of special importance as it supports most of the British bat species and our members work to maintain this status, protect them and increase our knowledge about bats.

 The group always welcomes new members, people who are interested in learning more about bats and want to join in group activities.
 These include visiting roost owners, organising bat box schemes and surveys, giving educational talks, arranging bat walks and caring for sick and injured bats.
 Licensed members carry out Bat Roost Visitor work for Natural England.

 Social activities and workshop days are organised throughout the year and members receive a membership pack on joining.
-We meet every three months at the village hall in Whiddon Down to discuss local, individual and national bat work, but we also have local sections in Exeter, Plymouth, North Devon and Mid and West Devon.
-This enables us to offer a much more varied programme of events and visits that are open to all DBG members.
+We meet every three months at the village hall in Whiddon Down to discuss local, individual and national bat work, but we also have local sections in Exeter, Plymouth and North Devon.
+This enables us to offer a more varied programme of events and visits that are open to all DBG members.

 For further information or advice contact: